 There are many species of birds that nest in the cliff faces during Spring and Summer.
 During the months of April to August you will see the Puffins at Dunnet Head Lighthouse which is three miles up the road.
 So if you are a keen bird watcher, this is your place.

-There are plenty of caves to explore along the coastline and in the Bay.
-We do get quite a few sea kayaker’s in the summer, some of which do a bit of fishing, as well as Paddle Boarders and some brave the bay for a bit of a snorkel/dive.
+There are plenty of caves to explore along the coastline and in the bay.
+We do get quite a few sea kayaker’s in the summer, some of which do a bit of fishing, as well as paddle boarders and some brave the bay for a bit of a snorkel/dive. or swim.
+Please bear in mind that the Pentland Firth is one of the most dangerous stretches of sea in the world, do not venture out into the sea without letting someone know and always wear a life jacket if going out on a kayak, canoe, paddle board or boat.

 As for the fish, they are in abundance.
 There are Bass at Dunnet Bay.
 Cod, Pollock and Sea Trout in and around the Bay here.

-The Ferries to the Orkney Isles can be caught from Scrabster, Gills Bay or John O Groats, all of which are only 20/25 minutes away from our property.
+The Ferries to the Orkney Isles can be caught from Scrabster and Gills Bay, of which are only 20/25 minutes away from our property.
 Please find the link for the ferries on our ‘useful links’ page.

 If you enjoy a challenging walk, perhaps you’d like to try the walk from Duncasby Head to Cape Wrath.
 All the information and help you will need can be found on our ‘useful links’ page.